 In an entry from 1976, Rinden considers a new approach to constructing his canvases:

 “Looking at a reproduction of Matisse's ‘Egyptian Curtain’ and other works of his where he combined numerous patterns into one composition, it struck me that my own motifs might well be put together in a structural - constructive way that would allow plenty of visual and color interest.
 Also if sections were made and painted separately, then combined into a square composition, the surprise of something unplanned as in collage would result.
 And the square format would tie the individual sections into a single composition.”

-In late March of 1983, Rinden alternated between working a new poem and developing Slabism.
+In late March of 1983, Rinden alternated between working a new poem and giving birth to “Slabism.”
 He would continue to experiment with this construction method for the next two decades.